nextstrain/docs.nextstrain.org/src/tutorials/quickstart.rst

 Prerequisites
 =============

-1. :doc:`Install Nextstrain </install>` including the Nextstrain CLI.
+1. :doc:`Install Nextstrain </install>`.
 These instructions will install all of the software you need to complete this tutorial and others.

 Setup
 =====